The golden rule: Have fun

-It can happen to every decent tabletop gaming group: A game night that’s not as fun as it used to be.
+This can happen to every tabletop gaming group: A game night that’s not as fun as it used to be.
 The session feels kind of tedious, the players are not in the mood for adventures and character play.
 There are several signals showing that your session is not as fun as it used to be.
-It’s important to see these signs in time o prevent a group from splitting up.
-Let’s go through the most common issues which can ruin the gaming experience.
+It’s important to see these signs in time to prevent the group from splitting up.
+Let’s go through the most common issues that can ruin the gaming experience.

 1. The players are too passive

 Are your players very passive and not actively participating in the story?
 Are they not going for your carefully laid-out plot hooks?
 Maybe they lack in-game motivation for why their characters should get involved with your story.
 The best way to solve this is to link their backstories with your plot.
 Instead of fighting a band of highwaymen for the king, have the highwaymen kidnap the wife or son of one of the play characters.
 This should get them going.

 Or perhaps your players just don’t like the storyline you’ve prepared.
 You’ve planned several hours of investigative scenes, but your players are struggling to find the clues?
 Maybe throw in a thrilling chase to get them excited.
 Your villain could send out his henchmen to steal that important piece of evidence right in front of your players’ noses…

 “How in the world could someone miss this obvious clue?” some GMs might have thought after a game.
 There will always be situations in which the players won’t find the one essential clue to progress the story.
 If so, then do not let them struggle for too long.
 Everyone’s spare time is just too valuable for this.
 And it’s really annoying trying to solve a riddle or question for more than 30 minutes of playtime.
 Such standstills will kill the flow of the entire game session.
 Always keep the story running, even if this means helping your players out a bit.